Apple Maps: 2018–present

 On January 19, 2023, Apple launched the new Detailed City Experience for Sydney and Melbourne.
 On January 23, 2023, Apple began testing its new map data in Austria, Finland, Norway, and Sweden, with the latter three being released on March 2, 2023.
 On March 10, 2023, Apple started testing its new map in Austria, Croatia, the Czech Republic, Hungary, Poland, and Slovenia.
 The map data was officially published on April 6, 2023.
 On May 2, 2023, Apple started testing its new map in Hong Kong, Slovakia, and Taiwan.
 The new maps began rolling out to all users on June 15, 2023.

 During Apple's annual WWDC conference on June 5, 2023, it was announced that offline maps would be coming to the Maps app, along with enhanced EV routing.
 Later that day, Apple released the Detailed City Experience for Paris.

 On July 27, 2023, Apple released the Detailed City Experience for Dallas and Houston and added Look Around imagery for Dallas, Minneapolis, and Tampa Bay.
 On July 31, 2023, Apple began testing its new map data in Denmark and Greece.
 The new maps launched for everyone on October 12, 2023.

 On July 24, 2024, Apple began public beta testing Apple Maps on the web.
-The web version is available on Safari, Chrome, and Edge on Windows PCs and iPads.
+The web version was initially only available on Safari and Chrome on Mac and iPad, and Chrome and Edge on Windows PCs.
+Support was later added for Firefox on August 13, 2024, and for mobile devices in April 2025, when it exited beta.
+However, the transit and 3D building features are not yet available on the web version.

 On October 25, 2024, Apple released the Detailed City Experience for Amsterdam.
 In order to improve the service in India, the Apple Maps team has been surveying roads in several states since November 2024 using sophisticated camera and Lidar-equipped backpacks to obtain precise road markings.

 On January 25, 2025, Apple began testing its new map data in Thailand.
 On January 30, 2025, Apple released the Detailed City Experience for New Orleans.

 On August 7, 2025, Apple released the Detailed City Experience for Singapore.
 Later in August, Apple released its new map data in Mexico.

+On July 23, 2026, Apple announced the expansion of Apple Maps to automobiles via the introduction of the MapKit for Automotive API, and subsequently announced that Ford would adopt Apple Maps for the navigation system in their upcoming Universal Electric Vehicle platform in 2027.

+On September 14, 2026, Apple released the overhauled flyover update with IOS 27, which combined aerial imagery with AI and Visual Intelligence models to render 3D trees and buildings in higher detail with sharper textures.